Dimmer Switch vs. Dimmable Remote: What’s the Difference?

 Difference between Dimmer Switch vs. Dimmable Remote

 Dimmer switches work differently from a dimmable remote as the dimmer function is built into the switch itself instead of being a function of the remote control.
+Dimmer switches allow you to choose from varying amounts of light.

 Most homeowners prefer to install dimmer switches inside their homes to control their interior lighting.
 Each dimmer switch controls a single fixture and allows the user to adjust the light level according to their mood and preference.